 Mobile vs Desktop Traffic and Sales

-Looking at the mobile and desktop performance data, the performance of fashion retailers stands out from the other sectors.
+Looking at the mobile and desktop conversion rates and performance data, the performance of fashion retailers stands out from the other sectors.

 These sites have more mobile traffic than any others (75%) and a greater proportion of sales (67%).
 Fashion retailers also convert a higher percentage of mobile traffic into sales (89.3%).

 Why are fashion retailers performing well on mobile?
 Fashion ecommerce have optimised ecommerce product pages having utilised various conversion rate optimisation services.
 Here are a few reasons why their conversion rate optimisation strategy is working:

 Fashion retailers have had to adopt to a younger target customer base, which is more likely to use mobile.